-One of these small yellow Lego® bricks (pictured above) is vintage [the one on the left of the photo was purchased new, “between 1978 and 1988”] – and tested positive for a very high level of Cadmium (a known carcinogen); the other is newer [belongs to my kiddos and was purchased sometime in the past 15 years] and, consistent with all my previous testing of non-vintage Lego® bricks, tested negative for all of the top metallic toxicants (which were, unfortunately, all too often used in the manufacturing of vintage plastic toys) — Lead, Mercury, Cadmium, and Arsenic.
+One of these small yellow Lego® bricks (pictured above) is vintage (the one on the left of the photo was purchased new, “between 1978 and 1988”) and tested positive for a very high level of Cadmium (a known carcinogen); the other is newer (belongs to my kiddos and was purchased sometime in the past 15 years) and is consistent with all my previous testing of non-vintage Lego® bricks — negative for all of the top metallic toxicants of Lead, Mercury, Cadmium, and Arsenic (which were, unfortunately, all too often used in the manufacturing of vintage plastic toys).

 How can you tell the difference (between vintage and newer Legos®) – and protect your kiddos from potential Cadmium exposure?
-A guide.
+Here’s a guide.

 - How to potentially distinguish Cadmium-positive Legos® from Cadmium-free Legos®

-- A reporting of the exact Cadmium readings (as detectable with an XRF) that I found in the vintage Legos®
+- A report of the exact Cadmium readings (as detectable with an XRF) that we found in vintage Legos®

-- How the Cadmium levels I found in these vintage Legos® compare to current/modern regulatory standards for toys.
+- How Cadmium levels found in these vintage Legos® compare to current/modern regulatory standards for other toys.

-While this article is long, and the attention span of many of us reading articles online (especially those of us who are parents of young children) is short – I encourage you to take the time to read this full post as it contains a lot of information that I expect you will find useful (& as I took the time away from my kiddos to write it! ;-).
+While this article is long, and the attention span of many of us reading articles online (especially those of us who are parents of young children) is short, I encourage you to take the time and read this full article as it contains a lot of information I expect you will find useful (plus, I took the time away from my kiddos to write it! ;-).
 Thank you.

-There is a bit of irony to be found in the fact that there are only two government entities in the world with the strictest protective standards for regulating the presence of Cadmium in consumer goods: Washington State (in the U.S.) and the country of Denmark — ironic because Denmark is where the universally popular iconic Lego® bricks originated, and is still home to their beloved original manufacturer!
+There is a bit of irony to be found in the fact that there are only two government entities in the world with the strictest protective standards for regulating the presence of Cadmium in consumer goods: Washington State (in the U.S.) and the country of Denmark.
+This is ironic because Denmark is where the universally popular iconic Lego® bricks originated, and is still home to their beloved original manufacturer!

 What are the regulatory standards for the presence of Cadmium in consumer goods?